- Playoff Weekend - August 27/28

 VERY SIMPLE, UMPIRES RULINGS ARE FINAL!!

-If a team has a problem with a call during the game of play and wishes to discuss it in a calm and mature manner the coach or player who takes the coin toss for the team can discuss the call.
+If a team has a problem with a call during the game of play and wishes to discuss it in a calm and mature manner, the coach or player who takes the coin toss for the team can discuss the call.
 Anyone else yelling or swearing or abusing an umpire is subject to be ejected immediately from the game!
-All ejections from a game will be reviewed by the executive and umpire-in-chiefs to determine if further repercussions are required.
+All ejections from a game will be reviewed by the executive and umpire-in-chief to determine if further repercussions are required.
+We will be using a three strike system - Two warnings and then removal for the season.

 As with teams, umpires are required to show up for their games.
 Umpires will be held accountable to attend games they have been scheduled for.
 Failure to do so, or provide a suitable replacement will see penalties levied against them.